 Testimony From Our Arts Council

-Our Arts Council wrote about some of the Performing Arts things we do at Allens Croft to explain it in their own words.
+Our Arts Council explain some of the things we do at Allens Croft in their own words.
 Take a look at the video or click the links and scroll down the window below....

-We were awarded the GOLD Artsmark award by Arts Council England in October 2017.
+We were awarded the PLATINUM Artsmark award by Arts Council England in February 2020.
 This demonstrates our commitment to putting arts and cultural provision at the heart of our school life, which was also recognised in our most recent Ofsted inspection report (January 2019).
 We have recently undertaken another Artsmark cycle currently and our Platinum Arts Mark award has been renewed in 2023.